The Gross Lease in Commercial Real Estate

 Let's take a quick look at the types of commercial properties in which to invest:

-Offices: Single standing offices to office complexes make up this group.
-They are often grouped physically by similarity of business, such as professional consultants, attorneys, and accountants.
+- Offices: Single standing offices to office complexes make up this group.
+They are often grouped physically by the similarity of business, such as professional consultants, attorneys, and accountants.

 However, some agents who have been in the business a while begin to consider moving to commercial properties.
 They see very large deals, which means very large commissions.
 Sure, if you can get 3% of a million dollar deal, you're in the big time.
 However, when an average active real estate agent may do ten deals a year, the average commercial agent may do just one.